For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 With Front Row, you can hire items for three- or five-day periods.
 Prices usually sit between 5% – 15% of the retail price.
 For example, renting a £3,000 Chanel dress could cost you £175 for three days, and £250 for five days.

 One thing to note is that when renting items with Front Row, you can add a £15 insurance policy per item.
 This will cover any minor damages.
-Keep in mind that this doesn’t cover major damages or loss of the item.
-If this happens, you will have to pay for the repair or replace the item.
+Keep in mind that this doesn’t cover major damage or loss of the item.
+If this happens, you will have to pay to repair or replace the item.

 Visit Front Row »